-In/Security emerged as a topic fairly early in LEAP meetings, particularly because of Greensboro and Guilford County's food insecurity rates.
-As with discussions of barriers, the concept of access also became a prominent feature of this focus area.
+The concept of access also featured prominently in discussions of in/security.
 For example, a representative from a Guilford County health agency and member of the core research team pointed out in an early focus group meeting:

 Starting in about 2009-2010, that (community health) assessment cycle, we became aware through the data that we were collecting that there was a significant issue with respect to access to sources of healthy food, and that this was occurring in the same areas where people were experiencing higher rates of diabetes, heart disease, and so forth.
 And some of the recommendations that came out of that process had to do with increasing access through farmers markets, mobile farmers markets, working with convenience stores to improve quality of food in those areas.
 That same issue has been expanded upon and developed over the two subsequent assessment processes that have occurred since then.